HugoBlox/theme-academic-cv/content/authors/gunnar/_index.md

 #- Visitors
 ---

-I am a physical oceanographer working as project scientist at [Scripps Institution of Oceanography](https://scripps.ucsd.edu/).
+I am a physical oceanographer working as project scientist at the [Scripps Institution of Oceanography](https://scripps.ucsd.edu/).
 My research interests include oceanic processes like dense overflows and hydraulics, internal waves and turbulent mixing, and their impacts on the large-scale ocean circulation.
 My research is primarily based on the collection and analysis of shipboard and moored in-situ observations.
 I am a member of [Multiscale Ocean Dynamics](http://mod.ucsd.edu) at Scripps.